-An investigation of the major tenets, practices and cultural expressions of the major Western and non-Western religions of the world.
-Emphasis on the relationship between individual belief and practice, and appreciation of the diversity of religious belief in relation to one's own.
-Designed to meet the cross-cultural studies requirement.
+This course will investigate the major tenets, practices and cultural expressions of the major religions of the world.
+Emphasis is placed on the relationship between individual belief and practice, and appreciation of the diversity of religious beliefs in relation to one's own.